lingeringwillx/Refpack-QFS-Resources/headers.md

 3 bytes int uncompressed size (big endian)
 ```

 Alternative algorithms could be used in place of Refpack depending on the flags.
 Such as Huffman Encoding, Byte-Pair Encoding, and Run-Length Encoding.
-For more informations:
+For more information:

 1- [Martin Korth](https://problemkaputt.de/psxspx-cdrom-file-compression-ea-methods.htm)